 -

 Understand Climate Zones: When studying a world map with equator and tropics, pay close attention to the different climate zones.
-The consistent heat and humidity near the equator foster rainforests, while areas further from the equator may experience distinct wet and dry seasons, leading to savanna ecosystems.
+The consistent heat and humidity near the equator encourage rainforests, while areas further from the equator may experience distinct wet and dry seasons, leading to savanna ecosystems.
 Recognizing these patterns can enhance your understanding of global weather dynamics and species distribution.

 -